dboatengg/capstone/README.md

 - Full platform oversight: manage all agents, clients, properties, and inquiries
 - Reassign properties between agents
 - Edit any agent or client profile, including role changes
-- Safeguards against destructive actions — e.g. can't delete an agent with active listings, or a client with inquiries on record
+- Safeguards against destructive actions. e.g. Can't delete an agent with active listings, or a client with inquiries on record

 **Platform-wide**
 - JWT-based authentication with role-based access control (client / agent / admin)